GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200 | string | Report was successfully retrieved | [Refer Get Subaward Report Contract JSON](#get-subaward-report-contract-json)

-Note: Will return JSON response same as POST Response JSON.
+NOTE: Will return JSON response same as POST Response JSON.
 The generated subawardReportNumber and the reportStatus will be sent back as a part of the response.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 <p><small><a href="#">Back to top</a></small></p>